Zoe-iyawa/Python-Projects/Titanic_dataset/Analysis.md

 # Titanic Dataset Analysis

 Welcome to the Titanic Dataset Analysis project!
 This project contains a detailed analysis of the Titanic dataset using Python libraries such as Pandas and Matplotlib.
+Link to dataset:https://www.kaggle.com/datasets/yasserh/titanic-dataset

 ## Introduction